 Connecting our behaviors to what we care about, our Values, requires stories or narratives.
 We move within the world through the roadways and paths laid down by our stories.
 Unfortunately, any time we focus too exclusively on the path we’re on, we tend to not see what’s around us, including other potential or actual paths.
 In this day of Google Maps it’s easy to narrowly consider one and only one way to get to a destination.
 However, try bringing out an old-school physical map or simply not have the AI tell you where to go, instead opting to view the broader map and decide for yourself.
 Odds are you’ll both see more and find routes you otherwise never would have thought possible.

 Seeing the other pathways is key to understanding other people or groups.
-This isn’t about agreement, it’s a concern for exploring the variations in human expression.
+This isn’t about conflict or agreement, it’s a concern for exploring the variations in human expression.
 If you’re able to step back from behavior and see the story of how a Value was attached to it, suddenly there’s the potential for a dialogue that otherwise was impossible.

 Dialogue has recently been receiving a bad reputation.
 To have a conversation with someone has suddenly been conflated with agreeing with them, as if giving someone a ‘platform,’ whatever the size, is a declaration of support.
 The principle simply doesn’t hold, else we’d have to say support every thought that finds itself on the platform of our conscious lives.
 Not sure about you, but disagreeing with things that enter my mind is part of good ethical practice.